Sustainable Cooks

 Yes!
 Oranges can be frozen whole, halved, sliced, sectioned, zested, and juiced.
 In the printable recipe card below, I will walk you through all the different methods for freezing oranges.

-When oranges freeze, it changes the cellular structure, making them softer, juicier, and a bit mushier.
-Frozen oranges will taste great if eaten when thawed, but the appearance won’t be exactly the same as a fresh orange.
+When oranges freeze, it changes their cellular structure, making them softer, juicier, and a bit mushier.
+Frozen oranges will still taste great if eaten when thawed, but the appearance won’t be exactly the same as a fresh orange.

 If you want to make fancy slices for freezing, this post on How to Segment an Orange will walk you through the process step by step.